-Laboratory workers should never culture their own cells.
+Laboratory workers should never culture cells derived from their own body or tissues.
 In vitro transformation or genetic modification could result in malignant disease or expression of an unusual pharmacologically active protein if they were to be accidentally inoculated into the donor.
 Therefore, human cells should be obtained from individuals having no association with the experimental work.